Revista ERES: 1990s

 Starting the 90s, the publication grew readership.
 In 1990 was introduced Special Music every six months, where they made a musical summary of the top albums, songs and artists.
 These issues did not have to cover any particular artist in his first numbers, it was just a collage of several ones.
-Eventually over the years they changed and included a single artist or group in front, highlighting the end of the 90s and early 200 international artists such as Garbage, Green Day, Hanson, Alanis Morissette, Britney Spears, Backstreet Boys, Spice Girls or Jon Bon Jovi.
+Eventually over the years they changed and included a single artist or group in front, highlighting the end of the 1990s and early 2000s international artists such as Garbage, Metallica, Green Day, Hanson, Alanis Morissette, Britney Spears, Backstreet Boys, Spice Girls or Jon Bon Jovi.
 Other special and Beauty editions for men and women, weddings, etc. were performed.
 During the 90s several Latin artists who were beginning to dawn appeared on the cover, such as Shakira, Ricky Martin, Alejandro Sanz, Enrique Iglesias, Mónica Naranjo or La Ley.

 While national artists and bands like Caifanes, Paulina Rubio, Thalía, Fey, Maná, Alejandra Guzmán, Gloria Trevi, among others, used to appear frequently.
 Luis Miguel used to appear in numbers anniversary and was the artist with the most appearances in the publication, although from his fourth title and came unaccompanied. among others.

 The image of the magazine was renewed every good time, keeping it cool.
 In 1991 introduced the Premios ERES (ERES Awards), which rewarded the best of music and television, at the time also the best of theater, film, radio and even ads.
 The nominees were chosen by readers and published a month before the awards.
 The awards were broadcast on television, and included live performances.
 The latest awards were presented in 2001.
 Prior to the first delivery, the group Caló and Sasha Sökol recorded "Eres", the official theme of the magazine and the prizes; which later was released for sale.